Fatos Bećiraj: Bnei Yehuda

 On February 11, 2021 Bećiraj signed for Bnei Yehuda of the Israeli Premier League.

 International career

 Bećiraj was first called up for the Montenegro U21 national team by head coach Dušan Vlaisavljević in 2009, winning his first cap in a 2011 European Under-21 Championship qualifier against Kazakhstan on 7 June 2009.
 He went on to earn five caps for the U21 team before receiving his first call-up for the senior team in March 2009, for a 2010 FIFA World Cup qualifier against Italy.
 Bećiraj made his international debut in that match, coming on as a substitute for Radomir Đalović in the 70th minute of the game.
 He scored his first goal for Montenegro on 17 November 2010 in a friendly match against Azerbaijan.
-On 7 June 2019, Bećiraj captained Montenegro in a 1–1 draw against his country of birth of Kosovo.
+On 7 June 2019, Bećiraj captained Montenegro in a 1–1 draw against Kosovo.
 In November 2022, Bećiraj announced the end of his national team career, after 86 appearances and 15 scored goals.